Personal seat license

 A personal seat license, or PSL, is a paid license that entitles the holder to the right to buy season tickets for a certain seat in a stadium.
 This holder can sell the seat license to someone else if they no longer wish to purchase season tickets.
 However, if the seat license holder chooses not to sell the seat licenses and does not renew the season tickets, the holder forfeits the license back to the team.
 Most seat licenses are valid for as long as the team plays in the current venue.

 As each PSL corresponds to a specific seat, the venue operator can charge different prices for each individual seat.
 From the fan's perspective, having a specific seat removed the necessity of searching for an open seat in a filled stadium.
 Newly built sporting venues often offer PSLs to help pay the debt incurred during the construction of the venue.
-Opponents of PSLs see this as another way to increase the price that fans must afford to attend the venue.
+Opponents of PSLs see this as another way to increase the price that fans must afford to attend the venue, which may price out a number of fans from a venue.

+As an investment PSLs are generally viewed as not being a proper investment or a risky investment as despite PSLs being able to be transferred to sold to other people their value is not guaranteed and can decrease, especially in situations where a team has a period of poor performance and/or the stadium declines in quality or ages causing a decline in demand in tickets and thus PSLs they are also generally considered more valuable in larger, richer markets compared to smaller, poorer ones.

 Seat licenses have been given various names.
 In North America, they are primarily called personal seat licenses or permanent seat licenses, while in Europe they are usually called debentures.